Physicians and Staff

 The UNC Hemophilia and Thrombosis Center’s dedicated team of hematologists, nurse educators, social worker, pharmacist, research coordinators and support staff provides a range of services from diagnostic evaluation and treatment, to education, care coordination and research.

-Nigel Key, MB ChB FRCP, Director, UNC Hemophilia and Thrombosis Center
+Nigel Key, MB ChB FRCP, Harold Roberts Distinguished Professor of Medicine; Director, UNC Blood Research Center & UNC Hemophilia and Thrombosis Program

 Brenda Nielsen, RN, MSN, Nurse Consultant

 Brenda has been a nurse consultant at the UNC Hemophilia Center since 1992.
 She received both her Bachelors degree and her Masters degree in nursing at the University of North Carolina at Chapel Hill.
 She especially enjoys getting to know and working with children, families, and adults with bleeding disorders and watching them develop into independent hemophilia or von Willebrand experts.
 As an adjunct assistant instructor at the School of Nursing at UNC-Chapel Hill, she serves as a resource for nursing students and faculty about bleeding disorders.
 She is a member of the Medical Board of Camp Carefree in Stokesdale, NC and is an advocate for providing a camp experience for all kids.

 Leunora has been a nurse consultant at the UNC Hemophilia Treatment Center since 2012.
 She received her Bachelors of Science in Nursing from Winston-Salem State University and has over 16 years of clinical nursing experience.
 She especially enjoys teaching adults, children and families self-venipuncture for home factor infusions with the goal of nurturing independence and health promotion within the hemophilia population.